Is it ever too soon to start planning your marketing at Christmas?

-We’re not afraid to admit that marketing yourselves at Christmas, or at any time of the year, can be extremely tedious and can even make you feel a bit queasy at times.
+We’re not afraid to admit that marketing yourselves at Christmas can be extremely tedious and can even make you feel a bit queasy at times.
 But it’s the wonderful time of the year to do so!

 Content marketing is essential to your marketing.
 You can write up a meaningful Christmas campaign rather than a sales pitch to promote your services or products.
 That’s the secret to any effective marketing strategy – to avoid hard sales copy and focus on giving value to your customers.

 You may point out that the end game of all marketing is to sell yourself, your products and your services, but this is best achieved through engaging marketing to increase brand awareness and communicate with your customers.

 Offering amazing festive deals is one thing, but communicating those deals is what will make the difference for your Christmas marketing and how your customers respond to what you have to offer to them.
 You need to show the value of your business.
 And ideally, how you have a solution for them.

 The questions to consider when formulating a content strategy:

-- Where exactly will you be promoting your deals?
+- Where will you be promoting your deals?

-- Is social media going to be a key platform for you to reach your existing and potential customers?
-If so, will it be on Facebook, Twitter, Instagram, Pinterest, LinkedIn or all of them?
+- Will social media be a suitable platform to reach customers?
+If so, will it be on Facebook, Twitter, Instagram, Pinterest, LinkedIn, or all of them?

 - Will you benefit from featuring in a magazine?